The Super Mario Games Series | Mario Kart - the Video Game Series

 Mario, Princess Peach and an entourage of Mushroom People fly to the sunny Isle Delfino.
 Unfortunately a strange doppelganger of Mario covers the whole island in a paint-like substance and Mario himself has to clean it all away.

 The island serves as a map through which various levels are accessed.
 With the help of the F.L.U.D.D.
-(Flash Liquidizer Ultra Dousing Device) Mario has to clean all levels from paint and finish various tasks in every level.
+(Flash Liquidizer Ultra Dousing Device) Mario has to clean the paint from all levels and finish various tasks.
 Because of the island theme of Super Mario Sunshine, the game levels are not as varied as before.
 The game is for only one player.

 The only power-ups in the game, aside from the one-up mushrooms, are the three nozzles for F.L.U.D.D.
-One would make Mario hover, another would make him run or swim very fast, and the third would launch him straight into the air.
+One makes Mario hover, another makes him run or swim very fast, and the third launches him straight into the air.

 Unfortunately the camera does not stay fixed behind Mario and does not turn automatically when Mario turns.
-Instead the camera has to be controlled by the player which adds an extra difficulty because players have to adjust the viewpoint at the same time they control Mario, otherwise they may be unable to see where they are going.
+Instead the camera has to be controlled by the player.
+This adds an extra difficulty because players have to adjust the viewpoint at the same time as they control Mario, otherwise they may be unable to see where they are going.
 This has caused players to fail at the levels they are attempting.

 Super Mario Sunshine is regarded as a poor Mario game when compared to others of the series, but still a good jump-and-run game if compared to others of the genre.